Prince Andrew has given an unprecedented interview to the BBC about his relationship with US financier and convicted sex offender Jeffrey Epstein.

-The relationship between the 59-year-old member of the Royal Family and Epstein, who killed himself while awaiting trial on sex trafficking charges, has come under close scrutiny.
+The friendship between the 59-year-old member of the Royal Family and Epstein has come under close scrutiny since the American killed himself in August while awaiting trial on sex trafficking charges.

 February 1999 - US Virgin Islands

-The Duke of York said he first met Epstein, 66, a wealthy hedge fund manager, in 1999.
-That year was the first time the pair were linked in press reports in the UK and US.
+Prince Andrew said he first met Epstein, a wealthy hedge fund manager, in 1999 through Ghislaine Maxwell, Epstein's British girlfriend and a woman the prince said he had known since she was at university.
+That year was the first time the prince and the businessman were linked in press reports in the UK and US.

 Prince Andrew reportedly flew with Epstein on his private Gulfstream jet in February 1999, according to a log book seen by the Daily Mirror in 2015.

-The flight was said to be to Epstein's private island, Little St James in the US Virgin Islands.
+The destination was said to have been Epstein's private island, Little St James in the US Virgin Islands.

-The Daily Mail also reported that 10 months earlier Epstein's logbook showed he had flown to the same location to meet the the duke's ex-wife, Sarah Ferguson.
+The Daily Mail also reported that 10 months earlier Epstein's logbook showed he had flown to the same location to meet the prince's ex-wife, Sarah Ferguson.
 The couple had divorced in 1996.

 June 2000 - Windsor Castle

-Epstein and his British ex-girlfriend Ghislaine Maxwell were among a star-studded guest list at a party hosted by the Queen in June 2000.
+Epstein and Ms Maxwell were among a star-studded guest list at a party hosted by the Queen in June 2000.

-The duke became part of the social circle of Ms Maxwell - someone who Epstein later described as his best friend.
+The duke at the time appeared to be part of the social circle of Ms Maxwell, whom Epstein later described as his best friend.

-The Queen's third child was pictured accompanying Ms Maxwell - daughter of the late newspaper tycoon, Robert Maxwell - at private parties and celebrity functions both in the UK and in the US that year.
+Prince Andrew was pictured accompanying Ms Maxwell - daughter of the late newspaper tycoon Robert Maxwell - at private parties and celebrity functions both in the UK and in the US that year.

-They were photographed together at the wedding of the prince's former girlfriend, Aurelia Cecil, near Salisbury in September 2000.
+They were photographed together at the wedding of the prince's former girlfriend, Aurelia Cecil, near Salisbury in Wiltshire in September 2000.

 Ms Maxwell was pictured dressed in gold lame and wearing a blonde wig for the Hookers and Pimps-themed party.